Award Recipients

 • Joseph Yi, Promoting Liberty in North Korea: Faith-Based, Humanitarian Workers

-2021 Jacquet Award Winners
+2021 Jacquet Award Recipients

 • Audra Dugandzic, Polarization and the Production and Reception of Liturgical Change in the U.S. Catholic Church after the Second Vatican Council